mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step14.md

 `kubectl set image deployment/nginx-deployment nginx=nginx:1.17 --record`{{execute}}

-Alternatively, you can achieve the same result by editing the deployment manifest either manually or using the `kubectl edit deployment DEPLOYMENT NAME`.
+Alternatively, the result above can be  achieved by editing the deployment manifest either manually or using the `kubectl edit deployment DEPLOYMENT NAME`.
 The deployment will be opened in the default text editor (typically `vim`).
 Edit the  .spec.template.spec.containers[].image key's value by changing the image to `nginx:1.17` and saving the changes.
 As long as the manifest validates properly, the deployment will be updated in the cluster.